 A significant portion of total compensation should be related to performance.
-Executive compensation should be linked to Company and individual performance.
-The annual incentive compensation element is tied directly to short-term corporate performance but the final payout may be affected by individual performance, and a majority of the long-term incentive compensation element is tied to corporate performance.
+Executive compensation should be linked to Company or business unit and individual performance.
+The annual incentive compensation element is tied directly to short-term corporate or business unit performance but the final payout may be affected by individual performance, and a majority of the long-term incentive compensation element is tied to corporate performance.
 Over time, there is a strong correlation between the Company's long-term performance and the Company's stock price.
-Under the Company's plans, performance above targeted goals generally results in compensation above targeted levels, and performance below targeted goals generally results in compensation below targeted levels.
+Under the Company's plans, performance above targeted goals generally results in compensation below targeted levels.